eamador1/leaderboard/README.md

 # 📖 LEADERBOARD <a name="about-project"></a>

 In this project, I built a simple HTML of a leaderboard.
-The leaderboard was structured according to the wireframe, but without styling.
-In this branch, I start sending and receiving data from/to the Leaderboard API.
+The leaderboard was structured according to the wireframe and it started sending and receiving data from/to the Leaderboard API, and it is now fully functional.
+In this branch, the project was given style and color and finally deployed.

 ## 🛠 Built With <a name="built-with"></a>